Donngi/dotfiles/README.md

 ## Set up

 ### All in one
-If you are in new MacOS environment, execute all in one commnad.
+If you are in new macOS environment, execute all in one commnad.

 ```
 make all-in-one